sst/guide/_chapters/configure-multiple-aws-profiles.md

 Note the `profile: newAccount` line here.
 This is telling Serverless to use the `newAccount` profile while running `serverless deploy`.

-### Set profiles per stage
+### Set Profiles per Stage

 There are cases where you would like to specify a different AWS profile per stage.
 A common scenario for this is when you have a completely separate staging environment than your production one.
 Each environment has its own API endpoint, database tables, and more importantly, the IAM policies to secure the environment.
 A simple yet effective way to achieve this is to keep the environments in separate AWS accounts.
 [AWS Organizations](https://aws.amazon.com/organizations/) was in fact introduced to help teams to create and manage these accounts and consolidate the usage charges into a single bill.

 Let's look at a quick example of how to work with multiple profiles per stage.
-So following the examples from before, if you wanted to deploy to your production environment, yu would:
+So following the examples from before, if you wanted to deploy to your production environment, you would:

 ``` bash
 $ serverless deploy --stage prod --aws-profile prodAccount